ByByte-diy/ByByteMega/README.md

 - **Gyroscope and Accelerometer**: Enables orientation and motion tracking.
 - **Analog Temperature Sensor**: Measures ambient temperature.
 - **Analog Light Sensor**: Detects surrounding light intensity.
+- **Knock Sensor**: Detects vibrations and impacts, useful for collision detection and interactive programming projects.
+- **Wheel Tachometers**: For reading wheel rotation speed and enabling precise movement control and odometry calculations.
+- **Tactile Sensor**: For use as a touch button, connected to a digital port.
+- **IR Receiver**: For receiving signals from an IR remote control.
+- **Bluetooth**: Enables connecting to and controlling the robot from a smartphone or PC via Bluetooth.

 ### Interface and Outputs